 Elena Yoga Teacher & Founder of “Sphere”

-Elena’s path to yoga began twenty years ago when she tried her first “down-ward dog” in a crowded studio in New York.
+Elena’s path to yoga began over twenty years ago when she tried her first “down-ward dog” in a crowded studio in New York.
 Since than yoga became her lifestyle and helped her to overcome many challenges and to keep a happy and healthy balance.

 Elena believes in teaching yoga from inside out.
 Her classes are lively and uplifting with the focus on breathing and proper alignment and mixed with spontaneity and humor.
 She is inspired to help her students to obtain their goal in life, be it peace of mind, healthy balance, self-discovery, or just simply to be the best you can be!